 - Live the behaviours you expect to see in your team or athletes

 - Own your behaviours when you don’t.
-This role models integrity and vulnerability (link to 1st blog), and shows your team it’s ok to make mistakes if you own them and learn from them
+This role models integrity and vulnerability, and shows your team it’s ok to make mistakes if you own them and learn from them

 Using exercise as punishment